sialbul/OnTrack/README.md

 OnTrack was conceived of as a health application to assist people with medical issues and concerns to keep track of their medical information.

 User needs to log in to visit website.
-In the side, User can add events and data to calendar and can view daily, weekly, monthly.
+In the webside, User can add events and data to calendar and can view daily, weekly, monthly.
 User also can take notes about;
 - Prescription (Prescription Name and Dosage)
 - Doctor (Doctor Name and Location)